Single Use Negative pRessure dressing for Reduction In Surgical site infection following Emergency laparotomy

 - The use of SUNPD is safe in this population

-- The use of SUNPD is acceptable to patients and healthcare professionals
+- The use of SUNPD is acceptable to patients

 - The use of a SUNPD is cost-effective compared to the use of the surgeon’s preference of dressing